Tarbez/tala.finance/README.md

 # Simple Staking & Swap

+An attempt to convert this work in pure HTML and JS.
+No Clue where to start but will see where the fork is headed.

+From:
 An Ethereum blockchain DApp, built using [Truffle](https://www.trufflesuite.com/), [Web3](https://web3js.readthedocs.io/en/v1.4.0/), [React](https://reactjs.org/) and upgradable [OpenZeppelin](https://openzeppelin.com/)-based smart contracts

 DApp deployed [here](https://bensadeghi.github.io/tala.finance/)